Black And Decker's Story

 Black and Decker went on to show in Colorado for thirteen years.
 He won dozens of championships for his many owners over the years that represented some of the top show barns in Colorado– including Foxfire Farms, Cross the Meadow Farm, Helicon Show Stables, and Cascade Farms.
 He was the year-end, high-point horse in Colorado in his division three times.
 I never got tired of watching his successes and only wished the judges that judged him knew his story.

 In 2006, Black and Decker came back to me again.
 He was donated to the Equine Partnership Program as our mascot.
 There could not have been a better horse to represent how one can triumph over adversity.
 Decker spent his last years with us being the noble solider he had always been.
 He provided countless hours as a co-therapist for all the kids that he worked with.
-He was humanely euthanized in February, but will always remain in the hearts of those he inspired.
+He was humanely euthanized, but will always remain in the hearts of those he inspired.